 The term "rain garden" is something of a misnomer.
 A rain garden conjures up visions of perpetually moist landscape features: juicy basins teeming with thirsty plants and perhaps an amphibian or two.
 In fact, rain gardens experience a wide range of moisture conditions, ranging from boggy to bone-dry.
-According to the Soil Science Society of America, a rain garden is a feature "used to slow, collect, infiltrate, and filter stormwater."
 Rain gardens benefit the environment because they prevent stormwater (and the many pollutants it can contain) from running off of a property and into local waterways via the storm sewer system.
 Rain gardens also provide an effective solution for dealing with occasional flooding, in addition to providing attractive landscape features.

 What Is a Rain Garden?

 A rain garden is a planting that you install in a low spot in your landscape.
 This may be a natural depression on your property, or it may be the result of a planned change in grade that you implement in your landscape design.
 In addition to collecting rainwater, you can also direct downspouts into rain gardens.

 A rain garden works somewhat like a retention pond: It collects water runoff and allows it to drain into the soil and be taken up by flood-tolerant plants.
 But, rather than being water-hungry types, the ideal plants for rain gardens are native plants, which are naturally adapted to a wide range of moisture conditions.
 Approximately 80 percent of a native plant's mass is underground.
 This gives you an idea of native plants' potential to trap and filter runoff water.

 Benefits of Rain Gardens